#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds are likely poking through in the garden beds, even if you put down mulch or a landscape fabric liner to keep them at bay.
+Weeds might start peeking through in the garden beds, even if you put down landscape fabric liner or mulch to keep them at bay.
 Pull weeds from the root in edible gardens, and dig up the roots if the weed snapped off without them.
 Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
-If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator and heavy rubber gloves to ensure that the chemical doesn't touch your lungs or skin.
+If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator mask and heavy rubber gloves to ensure that it doesn't touch your lungs or skin.

-Once you've planted your plants or flowers, ensure they're hydrated and well-fed.
-Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for the plants you're growing, whether you need a veggie fertilizer, flower fertilizer, or a general garden fertilizer blend.
+After you've planted your plants or flowers, ensure they stay hydrated and well-fed.
+Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for the plants you're growing, whether you need a shrub fertilizer, fruit tree fertilizer, or a garden fertilizer blend.
 Only apply as often as suggested on the packaging.
 More is not better here.
 Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

 When you need a break from working in the yard, shelter under a patio umbrella or covered gazebo.
-If you have sturdy structures like a house or shed, create shade by attaching awnings and shade sails.
-However, sometimes shade isn't enough because it's extremely humid.
+Attach awnings and shade sails to the shed or house for shade.
+However, sometimes shade isn't enough because it's too humid.
 That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
 Go back to swinging in a hammock when that water-cooled air is ready.

 How do I create an outdoor oasis for entertaining?

 Spending time with friends in gorgeous weather makes the season even more special.
-But you don't need to do a full patio makeover or to create your patio collection from scratch to do it.
+But you don't need a full patio makeover or to create your own patio furniture collection from scratch to do it.
 Even a minor backyard refresh can make a big difference.
-New outdoor lounge furniture, outdoor rugs, or even outdoor string lights can bring character to a patio.
+A new outdoor rug, outdoor lounge furniture, or even a string of outdoor lights can bring character to a backyard.

 The Home Depot Garden Center at Fargo

-As we stretch into summer, your landscaping and garden will weather more heat and sun than earlier in the year.
-You'll want to consider how to keep things cool with shade, irrigation, and proper tending.
-Just like we can get sunburned, trees can lose their leaves prematurely, grass can get scorched, and annuals can dry out.
-We've got guidance to make it through the hotter months.
+As we continue deeper into summer, your garden and landscaping will weather more sun and heat than earlier in the season.
+That means you'll need to consider how to keep things cool with shade, irrigation, and proper tending.
+You might also need ways to beat the heat.
+We've got guidance to help you, your garden, and your lawn make it through the hotter months.

 Lawn Repair and Patching

-Scorched, or burnt, grass has a distinctively shaped discolored patch that looks yellow.
-It happens when a reflective surface shines continuously on your lawn or plastic or metal sits on the grass and bakes in the sunlight.
-You'll often discover it when you disturb something that's been sitting out in the yard, like a garden hose or sprinkler.
-Car mirrors or windows can also scorch grass when the sun angle is right.
+Scorched, or burnt, grass has a distinctively shaped discolored patch that isn't green.
+It happens when a reflective surface shines continuously on your lawn or metal or plastic sits on the grass and bakes in the sunlight.
+You'll usually discover it once you move something sitting out in the yard, like a sprinkler.
+Car windows or mirrors can also scorch grass when the sun angle is just right.

-Whether you're doing upkeep on your current lawn or patching the bald spots, keep in mind which type of grass it is.
-Match the kind of grass to your lawn if you're doing patch repair.
-When planting new grass, choose a variety that works with the amount of sun your lawn gets.
-For example, if your lawn gets full sun, make sure you plant grass that thrives in the sunlight instead of shade-happy grass.
+Whether you're doing upkeep on your current lawn or patching the bare spots, keep in mind which type of grass it is.
+Match the kind of grass to how much sun your lawn gets — or to the existing grass type if you're doing patch repair.
+In other words, if buildings shade your lawn so it gets partial shade or dappled sun, make sure you plant sod that prefers shade.

-When you're making sure your garden is watered, don't forget about the trees, and bushes.
-They may need less watering than vegetable plants, but they can still get dry and parched in the summer heat.
-It's not hard to learn how to water shrubs and trees — just aim the water at the roots.
-It'll help prolong the greenery and flowers and keep it from drying out.
+When you're making sure your garden is watered, don't forget about the shrubs, bushes, and trees.
+They may need less watering than delicate flowers or vegetable plants, but they can still get dry and parched in the summer heat.
+It's not hard to learn how to water trees and shrubs — just aim the water at the roots.
+It'll help grow strong leaves and flowers.
+If it's a fruiting tree, it'll also help give it enough moisture to put out blossoms and fruit and keep it from turning brown or yellow.

 Also, check for damaged areas on the trees, bushes, and shrubs.
 Pests can wreak havoc on your greenery if you don't catch them in time.
-Look for spots on leaves or bark, a network of raised lines on tree bark, or leaves full of holes.
+Look for holes in leaves, strange raised scars on tree bark, or spots on bark or leaves.
 When your leaves look like lace, something is eating them.
-Spots may indicate a number of issues ranging from fungus to bugs.
+Spots may indicate many issues ranging from fungus to bugs.
 Those scar-like lines on tree bark could mean your tree is infected with borers, an insect that lays eggs inside the bark and then burrows out after it hatches.
-Any of these issues should be researched and cared for as soon as possible, as a severe case may kill all or part of your trees or bushes.
+Any of these issues should be researched and cared for as soon as possible, as they may ultimately end the life of your bushes or trees.

-No matter if your perfect summer includes relaxing, gardening, grilling, or completing outdoor DIY projects, we've got you covered.
+No matter if your perfect summer includes grilling, relaxing, gardening, or finishing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
 Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our app anywhere you like, or in the aisles of your Fargo store.
+Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your Fargo store.

 Nearby Stores